 Fall/Winter 2017 makeup trends are a real treat.
 Many looks were far away from the no-makeup makeup, instead, they were overflowing with creativity and self-expression.
 Vibrant colors, graphic eyes, artfully smudged lips, Twiggy-esque lashes… Makeup is getting seriously fun!

 With the most avant-garde makeup looks put aside, these are some interesting yet wearable makeup trends we can pull of on the street.
-Follow them with super cool hairstyles for an ultimate chic look.
+For hair trends, click here.

 From left to right: Chanel, Tome, Thierry Mugler